 - Always end on a positive, nurturing note, so your pup stays motivated.

 - Focus on rewards, using love, treats, toys, and praise.

-You can teach your canine companion many things, but sit, stay, down, come, and walk nicely on leash are a good place to start, particularly if you and your family enjoy outdoor activities for dogs.
+You can teach your canine companion many things, but sit, stay, come, place, walk nicely on a leash, and leave it are good commands to start with.
+Some of these are particularly good if you and your family enjoy outdoor activities with your dog.
 For ease of training, let's use “Fido" to refer to your dog when discussing the following commands.

 - As soon as his fanny hits the floor, praise him and give him the treat.
 If he stands up before he gets the treat, don't give it to him.
 Have him sit, then give him the treat while he's sitting.

 - Space several sessions of three or four repetitions throughout the day.
 When he responds quickly, stop guiding him with the treat, but do reward him once he sits.